apache/doris/new-docs/en/admin-manual/multi-tenant.md

     Doris can limit the maximum memory overhead that a query is allowed to use.
 To ensure that the memory resources of the cluster will not be fully occupied by a query.
 We can set the memory limit in the following ways:

-    ```
+    ```sql
-    // Set the session variable exec_mem_limit.
+    # Set the session variable exec_mem_limit.
 Then all subsequent queries in the session (within the connection) use this memory limit.
     set exec_mem_limit=1G;
-    // Set the global variable exec_mem_limit.
+    # Set the global variable exec_mem_limit.
 Then all subsequent queries of all new sessions (new connections) use this memory limit.
     set global exec_mem_limit=1G;
-    // Set the variable exec_mem_limit in SQL.
+    # Set the variable exec_mem_limit in SQL.
 Then the variable only affects this SQL.
     select /*+ SET_VAR(exec_mem_limit=1G) */ id, name from tbl where xxx;
     ```